acornprover/acornprover.org/docs/getting-started.md

 Make a new Acorn file.
 An Acorn file has to end with a `.ac` extension, so save this new file as `hello.ac`.
 You can make a new folder for the project, or just stick this file anywhere.

 Once you save this file, the Assistant window should appear.
-The assistant will tell us useful information while we're writing Acorn code, like why things are true, or how to fill in the missing bits of a proof.
+The assistant will show useful information while we're writing Acorn code.
 If you accidentally close it, you can open it back up with Ctrl-Enter, or by clicking the little green acorn icon in the upper right.

 Now let's get proving.
-Enter this theorem into your file, and when you're done, save it.
+Enter this code:

 ```acorn
 from nat import Nat